Skip to main content

 Gideon Esakoff Related Seminars and Products

-Gideon Esakoff is an innovative trial lawyer with broad experience in a wide range of complex litigation.
-Gideon has represented emerging technologies companies, state government agencies, and individuals in complex litigation, often with millions or billions of dollars on the line.
-He has successfully litigated online defamation, wrongful death and other torts, trade secrets, trademark and copyright disputes, and civil rights, Section 1983, and other constitutional matters.
-He consults on novel issues arising from advancing artificial intelligence and serves on the Arizona State Bar Association’s E-commerce, Internet and Technology Law Section Committee.
+Gideon represents regular people in employment and defamation litigation.
+An innovative trial lawyer, Gideon has broad experience in a wide range of high stakes litigation in state and federal courts.
+He has successfully litigated online defamation, wrongful death and other torts, trade secrets and copyright disputes, and employment discrimination, Section 1983, and other constitutional matters.
+He presents and consults on novel issues arising from artificial intelligence and has served on the Arizona State Bar Association’s E-commerce, Internet and Technology Law Section Council.

-During law school, Gideon focused on two things: developing exceptional trial advocacy skills and studying the profound impacts of emerging technologies from neuroscience to AI to blockchain.
-Gideon represented victims of consumer fraud in the Public Interest Civil Litigation Clinic, earning ASU Law’s Pro Bono Award with High Distinction, and competed in a national mock trial tournament, arguing an employment retaliation case before a federal magistrate judge in Los Angeles.
-During his third year of school he was among a small number of students selected to participate in a year-long research group led by U.S. District Judge Roslyn Silver, in which he researched the evidentiary implications of AI-powered neuroscience.
-Gideon’s focus on emerging technologies earned him a certificate in law, science, and technology from the Center for Law, Science and Innovation.
-He also founded two student organizations and served as president of one, the Trial Advocacy Group.
+During law school, Gideon focused on trial advocacy and the legal impact of emerging technologies.
+He represented consumer fraud victims in the Public Interest Civil Litigation Clinic, earned the Pro Bono Award with High Distinction, and competed in a national mock trial tournament.
+Selected for a research group led by U.S. District Judge Roslyn Silver, he studied AI-powered neuroscience in the courtroom.
+He also co-founded two student organizations and served as president of the Trial Advocacy Group.

 Before law school, Gideon founded a successful DJ business and worked for a national insurance carrier.
 A native of New Jersey, when Gideon is not practicing law, you can find him on the tennis or basketball courts around Phoenix, teaching himself the basics of programming and web design, building furniture, or hiking with his wife Shiran and their Plott hound, Sagan.